 All datasets available via OpenTopography are multiple returns.
 Depending on the dataset, you can choose to download and produce DEMs for: bare earth points, vegetation returns, structure returns, or all returns.
 We retain all attributes for the datasets that we host, so if you choose to download the point cloud data you will find attribution for classification as well as return number.
 Intensity is occasionally available as well.
 To find out more about the classification of a specific dataset, access the full metadata and survey reports.

-Up to four returns can be recorded for each laser pulse.
-The "number_of_returns" attribute is the total returns for a pulse (up to a maximum of 4).
-The "return_number" attribute is assigned as a number from 1 to 7 in a scheme that identifies which return is the last return recorded for a pulse:
+As of ASPRS LAS specification 1.4, files can have up to 15 returns per outgoing pulse.
+However, most systems have a limit of 4-5 returns per outgoing pulse.
+The "number_of_returns" attribute is the total returns for a given outgoing pulse.
+The "return_number" attribute is assigned as a number from 1 to 15 (as of LAS 1.4 spec) in a scheme that identifies which return is the last return recorded for a pulse:

 First return with subsequent returns detected.